Do you want to know what is an email subdomain and why you should be using one?

 Why Should You Use an Email Subdomain?

-Email service providers like Google, Yahoo, Outlook, etc. keep tabs on your sending domains and associate a sender reputation with your domain.
-If you’re sending the wrong signals to your mailing service (e.g. your emails being frequently flagged as spam by users, low email engagement, etc.), then your sender reputation goes down.
+Email service providers like Google, Yahoo, Outlook, etc., keep tabs on your sending domains and associate a sender reputation with your domain.
+If you’re sending the wrong signals to your mailing service (e.g., your emails being frequently flagged as spam by users, low email engagement, etc.), then that can affect your sender reputation.

 When your sender reputation is low, you’re much more likely to encounter email deliverability issues.
 ISPs and email providers may simply start rejecting the bulk of your emails because your domain doesn’t meet their reputation standards.